 We are making

 Sushi Ginger, which is an essential condiment for sushi, yakisoba or okonomiyaki.
 This will refresh your taste buds and allow you to enjoy your meal til the last bite.
 Try this recipe when a seasonal young ginger root is available.
+VIDEO

 Sushi Ginger Recipe (Pickled Young Ginger)